jasonbobe/privacy-resources/CONTRIBUTING.md

 ##About this Project
-Would you like to add an entry to the sharing guidebook?
+Would you like to add a resource?
 Great!
 I'd love to hear from you.

+Please email me your resource.
+Thank you.